GenericUK/MariaDB-Raspbian-DEB/README.md

 **MariaDB default location is /usr/local/mysql and the executables are in /usr/local/mysql/bin.
 On Raspbian/Debian they would have been in /usr/bin, so we need to update our MariaDB/MySQL config files if your replacing MySQL.**

+**If your not replacing an existing MySQL install you will need to get conf/init files from https://github.com/allfs/mariadb/tree/master/debian/additions

 sudo nano /etc/mysql/my.cnf
 * basedir = /usr/local/mysql
 * lc-messages-dir = /usr/local/mysql/share